I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 That kind of coin funded a lavish lifestyle.
 The most obvious symbol of his wealth was Hacienda Nápoles, an opulent mansion that is said to have cost $63 million.
-The house sat on a 7,000-acre estate on which were all the trinkets a millionaire needs; a bullfighting arena, soccer field, artificial lakes, and statues of dinosaurs.
+The house sat on a 7,000-acre estate with all the trinkets a millionaire would need—a bullfighting arena, soccer field, artificial lakes, and statues of dinosaurs.

 Escobar’s collection of wild animals included giraffes, elephants, camels, and zebras―200 species in total, including four hippos.